maxibor/sourcepredict/paper/paper.md

 When in most cases the origin (source) of a metagenomic sample is known, it is sometimes part of the research question to infer and/or confirm its source.
 Using samples of known sources, a reference dataset can be established with the samples organism taxonomic composition as features, and the source of the sample as class labels.
 With this reference dataset, a machine learning algorithm can be trained to predict the source of unlabeled samples from their organism taxonomic composition.
+Compared to SourceTracker [@sourcetracker], which uses gibbs sampling, Sourcepredict uses dimension reduction algorithms, followed by K-Nearest-Neighbors (KNN) classification.

-Here, I developed SourcePredict to perform the classification/prediction of unlabeled samples sources from their organism taxonomic compositions.
+Here, I present SourcePredict for the classification/prediction of unlabeled sample sources from their taxonomic compositions.

 ## Method